GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/05-Motivation and Demotivation.md

-## Challenge - Demotivation
+## Challenge 8 - Demotivation
-Think about a demotivating experience in your life (as a student or as an instructor/teacher) and share it to the GDoc
+Think about a demotivating experience in your life (as a student or as an instructor/teacher) and share it to the GDoc.

 ## Demotivating
 Do not
 - Dive into complex or detailed technical discussions with one or two people
 - Pretend to know more than what you do
 - Use diminishing language "just", "simply", "obviously", "don’t you know?"
 - Hinder autonomy
 - Deliver long unidirectional lectures